ng-docs/angular-cn/aio/content/guide/security.md

 <code-example header="src/app/inner-html-binding.component.html" path="security/src/app/inner-html-binding.component.html"></code-example>

-Interpolated content is always escaped &mdash;the HTML isn't interpreted and the browser displays angle brackets in the element's text content.
+Interpolated content is always escaped —the HTML isn't interpreted and the browser displays angle brackets in the element's text content.

 For the HTML to be interpreted, bind it to an HTML property such as `innerHTML`.
 But binding a value that an attacker might control into `innerHTML` normally causes an XSS vulnerability